What is a Uterine Fibroid Tumor?

 Uterine artery embolization (UAE), also called uterine fibroid embolization (UFE) is an endovascular procedure, meaning it is done through the arterial system.
 It is non-surgical and minimally invasive.
 It does not require general anesthesia- the groin is numbed and the patient is sedated, but still conscious enough to respond to questions.

-The surgeon first makes a small nick in the skin on the groin, above the femoral artery and inserts a catheter.
-Under real-time x-ray guidance, the surgeon identifies the uterine artery on both sides of the uterus.
+The physician first makes a small nick in the skin on the groin, above the femoral artery and inserts a catheter.
+Under x-ray guidance, the doctor identifies the uterine artery on both sides of the uterus.
 These arteries supply blood for the fibroids in most patients suffering from uterine fibroids.
-The doctor then injects tiny particles, about the size of a grain of sand, into the uterine arteries to block the blood supply to the uterus.
-These particles slow blood flow to the fibroids, causing them to shrink.
+The doctor then injects tiny particles, about the size of a grain of sand, into the uterine arteries to block the blood supply to the uterus, causing the fibroids to shrink.

 Recovery time after uterine fibroid embolization is usually an over-night stay in the hospital, mostly to monitor pain with pain medications.
 Most women return to light activities and work within one week.
 After embolization, bleeding stops immediately in most patients, and fibroids shrink gradually to about 50% within 6 months.